 Providence, Rhode Island has so much more to claim for their fame beyond just their capital city designation.
-With nicknames that include The Renaissance City and the Creative Capital, this vibrant Ocean State city has developed its own brand of artistic industry and historical preservation that is well-reflected in both the cultural offerings and historical landmarks of this hip East Coast town.
-For the ultimate guide in where to go and what to see while visiting Little Rhodey’s capital, check out this list of 15 awesome things to do in Providence, RI!
+With nicknames that include The Renaissance City and the Creative Capital, this vibrant Ocean State city has developed its own brand of artistic industry and historical preservation that is well-reflected in both the cultural offerings and historical landmarks of this hip East Coast town; in short, there are many awesome things to do in Providence RI!

 This sprawling, well-protected outdoor space has 435 acres of gorgeous scenery, activities, and attractions.
 You can take in the fantastic view by walking one of the many trails or by floating around the lakes and connected waterways on a jumbo swan paddleboat.

 Then there’s the Botanical Center —New England’s largest public indoor display gardens—with indoor and outdoor gardens that include five greenhouses, a rose maze, and 150+ different types and varieties of plants.

 Next, you can head on over to the Roger Williams Park Zoo, where over 160 animal species are waiting to say hello!
 An accredited member of the Association of Zoos and Aquariums and American Humane Certified, this zoo takes good care of all of their animal friends.

 The Carousel Village near the zoo is one of the top Providence things to do with kids, so be sure to swing by and take a ride if you’ve got kiddos in tow!